-By Prof. Jose-Miguel Gaspar, ESSEC Business School, Vincent Gombault, Managing Director Funds of Funds and Private Debt, Axa Private Equity, Jean-Louis Grevet, Founding and Managing Partner, Perceva Capital
+Private Equity Investments: Value creation and social consequences by Prof. Jose-Miguel Gaspar, ESSEC Business School, Vincent Gombault, Managing Director Funds of Funds and Private Debt, Axa Private Equity, Jean-Louis Grevet, Founding and Managing Partner, Perceva Capital

 As an asset class, private equity in Europe has performed well, creating value and delivering good returns.
 Why should that be?
 One notable reason is better governance characteristics due to the factor that private equity investors are highly engaged directors.
 And yet the private equity industry faces image problems, not least because its effects may produce extremes that opinion has difficulty in comprehending: at times buyouts result in lost jobs, while some deals produce massive rewards.

 Private equity has been an extremely successful asset class.
 Professor Gaspar defines private equity as an investment model that concentrates firm ownership in the hands of active, professional investors.
 As a result of the industry’s success, there are now about 30,000 funds around the world, managing $3 trillion.
 Research on private equity yields several important insights.